johnlam90/aws-multi-eni-controller/README.md

 ### Using Multiple Subnets

 You can specify multiple subnets in your NodeENI resource.
-The controller will select one of the subnets to create the ENI:
+The controller will create ENIs in ALL specified subnets, using the same security group(s):

    ```yaml
    apiVersion: networking.k8s.aws/v1alpha1